dynobo/docker-jupyter-extended/README.md

 I use this image to jump-start data-related notebooks for experimental and educational purposes.

+**Not meant for productive use!
+Jupyter lab runs as root inside docker!**

 Built from official [`python:3.7-slim`](https://hub.docker.com/_/python/) base image, extended by the following packages:

 ## JupyterLab Extensions